getfem/getfem/doc/sphinx/source/install/install_windows.rst

 Here follows the additional step to build the Matlab interface.
 You have first, of course to have installed a (recent) version of Matlab on your system.

-  - You also need a installation of Python 2, because some Python scripts are used to build the interface.
+  - You also need a installation of Python, because some Python scripts are used to build the interface.
 You can follow the steps described in the previous section for Python interface installation.
     However, for the Matlab interface, Numpy and Scipy are not required.